 To illustrate how seriously many of the post-British Invasion bands were approaching the rock idiom by early 1973, you need look no further than Pink Floyd’s “Dark Side of the Moon” to see how this progressive rock movement had matured, with spectacular results both artistically and commercially, confirmed in this fiftieth anniversary classic rock interview by my guests, musical lunar explorers David Gilmour, Roger Waters, and Nick Mason.

 If you are not happy with the results below please do another search

-By the time a soggy Pink Floyd wrapped up 1990’s Knebworth Festival on the royal castle grounds outside London in the English countryside, we were drying off in the car headed for a hot meal at Ristorante Ravello in North London.
-We listened to Pink Floyd performing “Money” live on the London radio, including a spirited extended sax solo by leggy Candy Dulfer.
+By the time a soggy Pink Floyd wrapped up 1990’s Knebworth Festival, we listened to Pink Floyd performing “Money” live on the London radio, including a spirited extended sax solo by leggy Candy Dulfer.

 Pink Floyd’s monumental opus The Wall…the numbers that it has generated are starting to rival the Great Wall of China: #87 ranking on Rolling Stone magazine’s Top 500 Albums of All Time; worldwide sales of an estimated 30,000,000…

 Roger Waters admitted to me that in 1980 Pink Floyd had been guaranteed one million dollars per night to perform “The Wall” on a stadium tour.
 “And I refused to do it outdoors,” Waters tells me in this classic rock interview.
 “But how can you do a show, that’s about the alienation you feel about doing stadium shows, in a stadium?”